Loading profile data...

 If your grant application is rejected, don't be disheartened, but take away the lessons you've learned.

-If the scheme offers feedback on your application, be sure to take it and apply what they say for your next go at a grant.
+If the scheme offers feedback on your application, be sure to take it and apply what they say to your next application.

-Many schemes ask for similar information, so keep hold of everything you submitted so you can use it again.
+Many schemes ask for similar information too, so keep hold of everything you submitted so you can use it again.

 Funding Hub: Access personalised finance options